Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Sony WH-1000XM5 Wireless

-The Sony WH-1000XM5 Wireless and the Bowers & Wilkins Px8 Wireless have different strengths, so depending on your preferences, you may enjoy either one.
+The Sony WH-1000XM5 Wireless and the Bowers & Wilkins Px8 Wireless have different strengths, so depending on your preferences, you may prefer either one.
 The Sony have significantly better noise cancelling, a more robust EQ in their companion app, and a virtual soundstage feature.
 However, the Bowers & Wilkins are more comfortable and better built.

 Focal Bathys Wireless

 The Focal Bathys Wireless have the edge over the Bowers & Wilkins Px8 Wireless as wireless audiophile headphones.
 The Focal have more consistent audio delivery, and their companion app offers a more robust EQ.
-They also sound more neutral compared to the bassy Bowers & Wilkins (though some people may still prefer more punch and boom in their headphones), and have better overall noise isolation.
+They also sound more balanced compared to the bassy Bowers & Wilkins (though some people may still prefer more punch and boom in their headphones), and have better overall noise isolation.
 Conversely, the Bowers & Wilkins are more comfortable and better built.

 Bowers & Wilkins Px7 S2 Wireless

 The Bowers & Wilkins Px8 Wireless are the more premium sibling of the Bowers & Wilkins Px7 S2 Wireless.
 Although both headphones have high-end build quality, the Px8 are made with different components like aluminum and Nappa leather in their frame as well as being equipped with a carbon diaphragm instead of a cellulose one used by the Px7 S2, which is advertised to help lower distortion.
 Both headphones perform similarly in this aspect, though.
-That said, the Px8 are more comfortable, and their sound profile is a bit more neutral, although it's still bassy-heavy.
+That said, the Px8 are more comfortable, and their sound profile is a bit more neutral, although it's still bass-heavy.

-+ Show more
+Show more

 Test Results